mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 can be saved.

-Occasionally, our executable fails, but it can be safely restarted with a good change of succeeding the next time.
-In such known retriable situations our executable exits with a dedicated exit code in range 40-50.
-All remaining exit codes indicate a software bug and should result in early job termination.
+Occasionally, our executable fails, but it can be safely restarted with a good chance of succeeding the next time.
+In such known retriable situations our executable exits with a dedicated exit code in the 40-50 range.
+All remaining exit codes indicate a software bug and should result in an early job termination.

 The following Job configuration could be a good starting point to satisfy my needs: